Trump calls tax bill 'historic victory for the American people'

-WASHINGTON — President Donald Trump applauded Republicans for passing a sweeping tax bill Wednesday, but even in victory, he grumbled about not being able to get Democrats on board.
+WASHINGTON — President Donald Trump applauded Republicans for passing a sweeping tax bill Wednesday, getting in a grumble about Democrats before promising Americans they would see relief by February.

 During a cabinet meeting Wednesday, Trump said the "historic" bill would be an "incredible Christmas gift for hardworking Americans" and touted the lower corporate rate that he says will keep businesses in the country.